 A tradeoff between test quality and test cost is a great concern.
 ATPG should support not only stuck-at and transition faults but also small delay and other defect-based faults to achieve a high-level of test quality.
 Test pattern count will increase over the roadmap as logic transistor count increases.
 To avoid rising test cost, the test application time per gate should be kept constant.
 Therefore various approaches, such as test pattern reduction, scan chain length reduction and scalable speed-up of scan shift frequency, should be investigated.
-However the acceleration of scan shift speed may increase the power consumption during scan shift cycles and so it may make the test power problem more serious.
-Some DFT and ATPG approaches to reduce the power consumption during scan shift cycles are required.
-There is also the important issue of excessive power consumption at scan capture cycle.
-Several approaches to relax this issue have been proposed, but most of them cause an increase of test pattern counts and consequently make its impact on test application time intolerable.
-Some low capture power test approaches to minimize the increase of test pattern counts are also required.
-The impact on test data volume from these low-power scan sequences is shown with a 20% test data volume premium in the low-power rows.

 Another problem caused by the increase of test patterns is the volume of test data.
 Even assuming tester memory size will be doubled every three years, a high test data compression ratio will be required in near future.
 Therefore test data reduction will remain a serious issue that must be tackled.
-One possible solution for simultaneous reduction of test application time and test data volume is the repeated use of the same test segmentation IP blocks (TSIBs) in a design.
-Though this can relax the requirement for keeping the pattern counts per gate constant to a certain extent, it will likely not enough to solve the problem completely.
+One possible solution for simultaneous reduction of test application time and test data volume is the repeated use of the same IP cores in a design.
+Figure TST7 shows the impact of the repeated use of constant test application time and test data reduction requirement using same IP cores.
+It shows the constant test application time requirement can be relaxed to a certain extent, but not enough to solve the problem completely.
 Therefore, other approaches, such as the combination of BIST and compressed deterministic pattern test or an innovative DFT scheme should be also targeted.

 The increase of power domains may require some additional test patterns.
 However, the increase of test patterns will be linear to the number of power domains, so it won't have severe impact on overall test pattern counts.
-Nevertheless the increase of power domains may deteriorate the effectiveness of simultaneous test of identical TSIBs.
+Nevertheless the increase of power domains may deteriorate the effectiveness of simultaneous test of identical cores.
 The impact of this effect will be investigated for future editions of the roadmap.